 Placement options for students who struggle with behavior

 IEP teams determine the program and placement for a student.
 In accordance with federal law (IDEA), students have a right to FAPE in the Least Restrictive Environment (LRE) to the maximum extent appropriate.
-That means educational services and supports are designed to help students access their general education classroom first.
-If they are unable to make meaningful progress there because of their individual circumstances and disability condition, then the IEP team considers more restrictive placement options.
+That means educational services and supports are designed to help students access their general education classroom and curriculum first.
+If the student is unable to make meaningful progress there because of their individual circumstances and disability condition, then the IEP team considers more restrictive placement options.
 See PAVE’s article: Special Education is a Service, Not a Place.

-The handout includes tips for parents and other adults supporting teens who feel anxious or depressed:
+A 2018 handout includes tips for parents and other adults who support teens who feel anxious or depressed:

 - Bond with them: Unconditional love includes clear statements that you value them, and your actions show you want to stay involved in their lives.